codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 lightbox="true"
 file="/images/integrations/google-marketplace/generate-token.png"
 url="/images/integrations/google-marketplace/generate-token.png"
-max-width="60%"
+max-width="40%"
 caption="Generating a Codefresh API token" alt="Generating a Codefresh API token"
 %}

 You can give your token any name you wish so that you can remember its purpose.
 The token is tied to your Codefresh account and should be considered as sensitive information.
-After you copy the token there no way to get it back.
-Copy it into your clipboard.
+After you copy the token there is no way to get it back.
+Copy it into your clipboard before closing the dialog.

 With the token at hand we can go to the Google marketplace.

 ## Step 1 - Install the Codefresh application in your Google Cloud cluster

-Navigate to [https://console.cloud.google.com/marketplace/details/codefresh-gke/codefresh](https://console.cloud.google.com/marketplace/details/codefresh-gke/codefresh) and select a Google project that has billing enabled from drop-down menu at the top of the page.
+Navigate to [https://console.cloud.google.com/marketplace/details/codefresh-gke/codefresh](https://console.cloud.google.com/marketplace/details/codefresh-gke/codefresh) and select a Google project that has billing enabled from the drop-down menu at the top of the page.

-The click the *Configure* button:
+Then click the *Configure* button:

 {% include image.html
 lightbox="true"
 file="/images/integrations/google-marketplace/configure-plan.png"
 url="/images/integrations/google-marketplace/configure-plan.png"
-max-width="80%"
+max-width="50%"
 caption="Installing the Codefresh application" alt="Installing the Codefresh application"
 %}